martar27/nlp2/README.md

 3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

 For more detailed instructions, refer to the comments within each script.
-  - `generate_summary()`: Generates a summary for a given dialogue input.

-## Usage

-1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset.
-2. **Build the vocabulary**: Execute `vocabulary.py` to create the vocabulary needed for model training and inference.
-3. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
-4. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

-For more detailed instructions, refer to the comments within each script.
-1. **Preprocess the data**: Run `data_loader.py` to load and preprocess the SAMSum dataset.
-2. **Train the model**: Execute `train.py` to train the model on the preprocessed data.
-3. **Generate summaries**: Use `inference.py` to generate summaries for new dialogues using the trained model.

-For more detailed instructions, refer to the comments within each script.